magicmemories/eks-helm-deploy/README.md

 ### `wait`

 Whether the upgrade should wait for all resources to be Ready before completing.
+Must be either `'true'` or `'false'`, defaults to `'true'`.

 ### `debug`